Greg-Boggs/gregboggs.com/content/blog/2012-10-13-maximize-your-blog-layout.md

   4. About the author(s) with photos.
 Reading about you is as important as reading what you have to say.
 This can go below the post, in the sidebar, or near the top of each post.
   5. Social sharing, FB Like, follow buttons, and email sign up are key actions you want readers to take.
 Sharing buttons should be large an obvious.
 If you think your social media buttons are too large&#8230; look over [Move On.org][5] again.
 Move on does it right.
   6. Your home page should load at least 10 posts if not more.
 The majority of your visitors will read everything on your front page before leaving.
 They most often will not click any links to other pages of your site&#8230; so give them the goods and lots of them all on the home page.
   7. Each blog post is a new opportunity to promote previous articles.
-When writing for a blog, you&#8217;ll be repeating key points many times.
-Every time you mention a topic you&#8217;ve written about before, link to it!
+When writing for a blog, you'll be repeating key points many times.
+Every time you mention a topic you've written about before, link to it!

-As short as my list is, it&#8217;s extremely difficult to find a single blog that takes advantage of all of these layout elements.
+As short as my list is, it's extremely difficult to find a single blog that takes advantage of all of these layout elements.
 Got a better example of the perfect blog?
 [Send it over][6].

  [1]: http://blog.penelopetrunk.com/
  [2]: http://front.moveon.org/